 Contests and Promotions

 What better way to connect with guests and get them involved than with contests and promotions for your hotels?
 You can offer discounts if potential customers take surveys.
-In these surveys you can use their answers to mine data and better suit the needs of future guests.
+In these surveys, you can use their answers to mine data and better suit the needs of future guests.
 You can also create a better-connected network with hashtags.
 Some hotels offer picture contests where guests are rewarded for posting their best pictures at the hotel.

 With over 2 billion people with active social network profiles, a company that’s not part of the social media world is missing out on a tremendous amount of clientele.
 People want to know that they are communicating with humans and not just mindless bots.
 The only way to show life is to give direct, personal responses to your customers with questions, offering monthly or weekly promotions, and keeping your social media pages up to date.
-Social networks are communities and only those businesses who understand their community will survive.
+Social networks are communities, and only those businesses that understand their community will survive.